|

 Belle Ile is about 20km long

 by about 9km wide.
-These are its extreme points and, at times it seems a
+These are its extreme points and, at times, it seems

-enough to described thus.
+enough to describe thus.
 Sauzon is the size of a small fishing village

-and Bangor / Locmaria are both smaller than many hamlets!
+and Bangor/Locamaria are both smaller than many hamlets!

-hidden creeks, little beaches called "ports", coastal paths, ... get
+creeks, little beaches called "ports", coastal paths,...get your bike

-your bike out, or see the island by car, or even better on horseback!
+out or see the island by car, or even better - on horseback!
+Anything is

-Anything is possible!
-Gustave Courbet and Claude Monet were two of the
+possible.
+Gustave Courbet and Claude Monet were two of the islands most

-islands most famous residents.
-Sarah Bernhardt owned a house at pointe
+famous residents.
+Sarah Bernhardt owned a house at Pointe de Poulains.

-des Poulains.
-The island owes its international reputation to these
+The island owes its international reputation to these famous artists.

 Belle Ile is relatively